It’s efficient, effective and always the right size

 - UNHCR is the world’s leading organization aiding and protecting refugees.
 This United Nations agency provides shelter, food, water, medical care and other life-saving assistance to refugees around the world.

-- Doctors Without Borders/Médecins Sans Frontières (MSF) is the world's foremost medical relief agency and is working both inside Syria and in support of refugees outside the country.
+- Doctors Without Borders/Médecins Sans Frontières (MSF) is the world's foremost medical relief agency and is working with refugees around the world.